zama-ai/concrete-ml/use_case_examples/cifar_brevitas_with_model_splitting/README.md

 # CIFAR-10 classification with a split clear/FHE model

-In this [notebook](./Cifar10.ipynb) we show how train and compile a FHE VGG-like model to achieve a good speed/accuracy trade-off on CIFAR-10 images.
+In this [notebook](./Cifar10.ipynb) we show how train and compile an FHE VGG-like model to achieve a good speed/accuracy trade-off on CIFAR-10 images.

 ## Installation